Who am I, and why am I so obsessed with this idea of creating a life of geographical freedom?

-I was on a mission to spend more time with family, and to earn a decent income without being tied to any one location, if anything like what happened with mum or anyone I love was to happen again, I wanted the freedom to be by their side, by the way in the end I’m over the moon to say that Mum is one of the lucky ones who can say she is a cancer surviver.
+I was on a mission to spend more time with family and to earn a decent income without being tied to any one location if anything like what happened with mum or anyone I love was to happen again, I wanted the freedom to be by their side, by the way, in the end, I’m over the moon to say that Mum is one of the lucky ones who can say she is a cancer survivor.

-My family live all over the country and sometimes the world so, this notion of “Geographical freedom” also alined with my passion and desire to travel and “earn dollars whilst spending pesos”, further more with my desire to build a Sustainable adventure eco retreat in Colombia, teaching people about personal and environmental sustainability.
+My family live all over the country and sometimes the world so, this notion of “Geographical freedom” also aligned with my passion and desire to travel and “earn dollars whilst spending pesos”, furthermore with my desire to build a Sustainable adventure eco-retreat in Colombia, teaching people about personal and environmental sustainability.

 Maybe you can see where I’m heading with this?